The Girl in the Blue Bra: Background

-The protest
+Events of the photograph

 On December 17, 2011, many Egyptians occupied the Tahrir Square in order to protest and express their frustrations with the SCAF regime.
 However, the protests were met with resistance from the army, as civilians were beaten and arrested in an attempt by the regime to dispel the protests.

-A video recorded from an aerial view then emerged of a woman trying to flee from the Square, only to stumble and fall to the ground.
+A video recorded from an aerial view then emerged of a woman trying to flee from the Square in a street adjacent to the Egyptian Cabinet, only to stumble and fall to the ground.
 The security forces caught up to her and beat her severely.
 The soldiers began stomping her and hitting her with their batons.
 As they began dragging her away, her abaya fell from her body, revealing her stomach, jeans, and bra.
 The soldiers continued to stomp her body, though she seemed to be unconscious.

+Victim's identity

+The victim's name has been undisclosed, and therefore she cannot be properly identified.
+However, Reuters and Human Rights Watch reported that the victim was a 28-year-old activist called Ghada Kamal Abdel Khaleq, a member of the April 6 Youth Movement.
+During her detention afterward, she was physically and verbally abused by an officer who also made sexual threats against her.
+Following her release, she revealed to the local press what occurred to her and other detainees instead of going home.

 Reaction

 Following the publication of the video, many were morally outraged and disturbed by the actions of the SCAF.
 Popular media platforms such as CNN, NPR, and RT had all covered the event and video, resulting in a large viewing of, "The Girl in the Blue Bra".
 On December 20, 2011, thousands of activists gathered in Tahrir Square to condemn the actions of the military and the SCAF.
 Some observers claim that the protest consisted of one of the largest participation by women in a demonstration in recent years.
 Recognized political leaders such as Hillary Clinton criticized the attacks on protesters and labeled the actions of the military as a degrading to women, the revolution, and Egypt.
 In response to Clinton's remarks, Mohamed Kamal Amr, Egypt's Foreign Minister, proclaimed that Egypt accepts no interference in its affairs.
 However, the SCAF later apologized to women for its actions asserted their respect for women and their rights.